Last updated on March 4, 2026

 There are tons of powerful auras in white and having just one or two of the best defensive ones can make your commander pods a shut case.
 Spirit Mantle is great for defending against creatures, Indestructibility is an obvious one, Curator's Ward defends from Path to Exile, and the totem armor from Hyena Umbra lets Bruna survive a board wipe.

-Kwain, Itinerant Meddler, a 1/3 rabbit wizard that can tap and draw every player a card, is in the #7 spot today.
-Kwain is a great wheels commander, meaning it wants to be in a deck full of ways to draw cards and benefit from those draw triggers.
+Kwain, Itinerant Meddler, a 1/3 wizard rabbit commander that can tap and draw every player a card.
+Kwain is a great wheel commander, meaning it wants to be in a deck full of ways to draw cards and benefit from those draw triggers.

 Blue has some great ways to win by just drawing cards.
 Triskaidekaphile, Laboratory Maniac, Thassa's Oracle, and Jace, Wielder of Mysteries all get the job done on their own.
 On the other hand, Narset, Parter of Veils can inadvertently win you the game when paired with a wheel effect from something like Windfall.